5 Exercises to Increase Singing Power Like Crazy!

 Then you can come back and try the “Mum” again.

-Once you get this exercise right, you’ll be amazed at how much you’ve improved your singing power.
+And hey, once you get this exercise right, you’ll be amazed at how much you’ve improved your singing power.

 Way to go!